 Important to know

 To shorten the processing time, the IND only accepts complete applications.
 Incomplete applications cause delays and can lead to a waiting period of 5 to 6 months.
-If all required documents are submitted completely, a permit can be issued within 2 weeks.
-Also, report your income to the Caribbean Netherlands Tax Office by filing an income tax return so that the IND can verify the income requirement.
+Also report your income to the Tax Office Caribbean Netherlands through the income tax return.
+Do not forget to submit the payroll summary report in a timely manner.
+The IND uses this information for the assessment.